What is the Central Health Downtown Property?

-As planned improvements are made to Interstate 35 and Waller Creek, and in conjunction with a proposed Austin urban rail system, the Downtown Campus can be a vibrant and sustainable hub for a healthy and innovative community.
+As planned improvements are made to Interstate 35 and Waller Creek, and in conjunction with a proposed Austin urban rail system, this downtown property can be a vibrant and sustainable hub for a healthy and innovative community.

 What's going to change?